botblock/discord-botlist-best-practices/README.md

 # Best Practices for Discord Bot Lists

+---

 *Bot lists must meet these minimum requirements to be considered a bot list.*

----

-Your bot list:
+## Your bot list must:

-1. Must have a respectable TLD.
+1. have a respectable TLD.
    - Free TLDs such as `.tk` or `.ga` are probibited
-2. Must not be a `[xyz].glitch.me` domain.
+2. not be a `[xyz].glitch.me` domain.
    - Glitch is acceptable if:
       - Uptime is immaculate
       - A custom domain name is used (whilst still following point `1`)
-3. Should not display all bots on the homepage.
-4. Must be fully functioning.
+3. be fully functioning.
    - No broken links/buttons.
-5. Must have consistent uptime.
+4. have consistent uptime.
    - Minor downtime for fixing a problem is fine

+---

+*Bot lists should meet these requirements to be a good bot list.*

+## Your bot list should:

+1. not display all bots on the homepage.
+2. not be hosted on Glitch.
+3. have an API with good documentation.
+   - API should support `GET`ting bot information
+      - Uses a JSON body format for data
+   - API should support `POST`ing bot stats
+      - Server/guild count
+      - Shard support
+      - Uses an Authorization header
+      - Uses a JSON body format for data
+4. respond with correct status codes.
+   - All pages that load correctly should respond with 200
+   - Not found (404) pages should respond with a 404 status code
+   - Any API should also send correct status codes

 ---